Hyatt & Goldbloom, LLC

 Question: What facts do I need to gather?

 Answer: After everyone is out of danger and any medical and police help have been summoned, obtain the following (which can be easily and accurately collected using a cellular telephone to take photographs):

 Question: Should I take pictures of the accident scene?

 Answer: If possible it is important to take pictures of the scene of the accident, the vehicle(s) involved, and damages caused by the accident.
 Try to take these photos before any vehicles are removed.
 Additionally, if you have a visible injury, you should take a picture of those injuries as soon as possible and periodically, as those injuries begin to heal.
-Take photographs from multiple angles; if safe to do so, and locations, as if on the points of a compass, to construct an accurate diagram of the collision site.
+If safe to do so, take photographs from multiple angles and locations, so as to reconstruct an accurate diagram of the collision site.